kurt-krueckeberg/geschichte/howto-find-pier-orion-arrival.md

 [4]: https://www.newspapers.com/paper/new-york-herald/4528/?utm_source=chatgpt.com "New York Herald Archive"
 [5]: https://libguides.nypl.org/nycnewspapers/bydigitalresource?utm_source=chatgpt.com "By Digital Resource - New York City Newspapers at The New ..."
 [6]: https://icon.crl.edu/calendar.php?pub_id=sn83030542&utm_source=chatgpt.com "The New York journal of commerce"

-Yes—you’ve got a solid option **within Fort Wayne** and inside your 20-mile limit:

 ### The _New-York Daily Tribune_ and where it's digitized: